omeka/classic-enduser/docs/Plugins/Omeka_API_Import.md

 Known Plugin Conflicts
 --------------------------------------------------------------
-**Collection Tree**
-[Collection Tree](CollectionTree.md) (on the target site) and Omeka API Import create a conflict that makes the import fail.
+**[Collection Tree](CollectionTree.md)** (on the target site) and Omeka API Import create a conflict that makes the import fail.
 The workaround is to simply deactivate Collection Tree while you do the import, and reactivate it after the import succeeds.

 Compatible Plugins
 -------------------------------------------------------